WordCmp.com

 mean (adjective) first-class (adjective)

-approximating the statistical norm or average or expected value very good; of the highest quality
+of no value or worth very good; of the highest quality

 having or showing an ignoble lack of honor or morality